High School & Beyond

-As a good parent you attend all the informational meetings at your student’s high school and get acquainted with all the special steps that will finally lead into your child attending university.
+As a good parent you attend all the informational meetings at your student’s high school and get acquainted with all the special steps that will finally lead to your child attending university.
 You might even visit some colleges and check them out.
 But at one point you will just freeze… That’s when you have reached the “Cost of Attendance” part online or during a college presentation.

 Free University Education in Germany – Plan Ahead & Be Prepared

-While still gazing in disbelief at these mesmerizing numbers that make up only one year of the college attendance fee, a little thought suddenly pops up in the back of your mind and with a sigh of great relief you remember: “Hey, my son/daughter is German.
+While still gazing in disbelief at these mesmerizing numbers that make up only one year of the college attendance fee, a little thought suddenly pops up in the back of your mind and with a sigh of great relief, you remember: “Hey, my son/daughter is German.
 We send him/her to university in Germany!”

 Nice thought.
 But not so easily executed…